proffapt/iitkgp-pds-lab/Section_01/Assignments/README.md

-# Section 1 and 2
+# Section 1

-This folder contains solutions related to assignments of Section 1 and 2, doing PDS lab in second semester.
+This folder contains solutions related to assignments of Section 1 , doing PDS lab in second semester.